-Reeferendum: National cap on production and severe fines in proposed legal cannabis market
+Reeferendum: Proposed big fines for cannabis corporates, 'help not handcuffs' for cannabis users

 Cannabis-infused beverages, injectables, or products that included tobacco or alcohol would be banned.

-The fines or jail time would aim to cripple gangs or even encourage them to turn their illegal trade into a legal one.
+The proposed fines or jail time would aim to cripple gangs or even encourage them to turn their illegal trade into a legal one.

 A $100,000 fine could be imposed on a business or two years' jail for an individual for unlawful cannabis sales, or the offer of such sales.

-This ramps up to a $150,000 fine for a business or four years' jail for an individual for underage sales.
+This would ramp up to a $150,000 fine for a business or four years' jail for an individual for selling to someone under 20 years old.

 Personal use fines are much smaller: a $200 to $500 fine for buying or possessing too much, or for smoking a joint in public, and $100 to $200 fine for underage possession.